Yerachmiel-Feltzman/bigquery-data-quality-with-scheduled-queries/Readme.md

 It uses Terraform to deploy scheduled queries that raise errors in case of data quality issues found, triggering GCP monitoring alerts.

+An in depth explanation can be found in [the article I wrote in the subject](https://medium.com/@yefeltz/creating-scheduled-data-quality-alerts-for-bigquery-using-only-gcp-built-in-services-e05f8639b421).

 ![simple-architecture-diagram.png](simple-architecture-diagram.png)

 ### Alerts deployed: